 Warren D. Leary Jr.

-At the age of 80, Warren D. Leary Jr. continued to write his weekly column, “Out Amongst ‘Em” on deadline and from datelines around the world.
-But his favorite place to write about was Rice Lake, Wis., his hometown.
+At the age of 80, Leary continued to write his weekly column, “Out Amongst ‘Em” on deadline and from datelines around the world.
+But his favorite place to write about was Rice Lake, his hometown.

-Born to a couple of journalists, you could say Printer’s ink was in his blood.
-Leary’s father, Warren Sr., and business partner August Ender purchased the Rice Lake Chronotype in 1923 where Warren Jr. first worked as a “printer’s devil” for 25 cents per hour as teenager in 1938.
+Born to a couple of journalists, you could say ink was in his blood.
+Leary’s father, Warren Sr., and business partner August Ender purchased The Chronotype in 1923 where Warren Jr. first worked as a “printer’s devil” for 25 cents per hour as a teenager in 1938.
 Leary earned his bachelor’s degree from Notre Dame, served in the army during World War II, was a prisoner in Germany, and then attended Columbia University, graduate school of journalism, where he met his first wife, Patricia Berigan, a classmate.
 Upon graduation in 1947, he embarked on a career with the Milwaukee Journal.
-Within a few years, he was called home to edit the Chronotype and never left.
-When his Dad died in May of 1959, he took the reins as publisher and columnist.
+Within a few years, he was called home to edit The Chronotype and never left.
+When his Dad died in May 1959, he took the reins as publisher and columnist.
 He also wrote editorials, among them several in opposition of Joe McCarthy.